Sustainability

 • Acquisition of certification for owned properties that contribute to the provision of health value

-Activation of Human Resources and Potentials Active participation of diverse human resources Promotion of Diversity & Inclusion (D&I)
+Success of Human Resources Active participation of diverse human resources Promotion of Diversity, Equity & Inclusion (DE&I)

 • Development status of systems and environments that match diverse values and new work styles